DeniseFafette/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are commonly used to allow a server to store information about a client.
+It can be used to persist authentication information so there is no need to re-enter credentials on every new request the client makes to the server.
+When using sessions, each client will have a unique session stored on the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It uses an algorithm to securely hash and salt passwords. bcrypt is able to mitigate those kinds of attacks by combining the expensive key setup phase of Blowfish with a variable number of iterations to increase the workload and duration of hash calculations.
+Another benefit of bcrypt is that it requires a salt by default.
+It uses a 128-bit salt and encrypts a 192-bit magic value as noted in the USENIX documentation. `bcrypt` forces you to follow security best practices as it requires a salt as part of the hashing process.
+Hashing combined with salts protects you against rainbow table attacks!

 - [ ] What does bcrypt do to slow down attackers?

+The largest benefit of bcrypt is that, over time, the iteration count can be increased to make it slower allowing bcrypt to scale with computing power. `bcrypt` was designed for password hashing hence it is a slow algorithm.
+This is good for password hashing as it reduces the number of passwords by second an attacker could hash when crafting a dictionary attack.

 - [ ] What are the three parts of the JSON Web Token?

+A JWT is a string that has three parts separated by a period (.).
+Those are: header, payload.
+And signature.

+The header contains the algorithm with the token type.
+Typically the header for a JWT looks like:
+{
+  "alg": "HS256",
+  "typ": "JWT"
+}

+The payload includes claims (things like permissions for the user) information or any other data we’d like to store in the token, which is most likely a user id.
+There are specific claims defined in the JWT standard, and you can also add custom properties to this object.
+An example:
+{
+  "sub": "1234567890", // standard - subject, normally the user id "name": "John Doe", // custom property
+  "iat": 1516239022 // standard - The Date the token was issued, expressed in seconds since epoch.
+}

+To create a signature, we must create a string by base64 encoding the header and payload together, and then signing it with a secret.

 ## Minimum Viable Product